TLDR

 - × No reserve compliance

 Verdict: Best free option for communication-only needs.
-Not a financial or compliance tool.
+Use BoardStack when communication needs to sit beside financial controls.

 HOALife